schmaustech/quay-quickstart-blog/README.md

 {"role": "admin", "name": "openshift", "is_robot": false, "avatar": {"name": "openshift", "hash": "0429fc01dc57217bf6282f0a95b6b23f0a3f0bc11b871711170b0a57d65a3644", "color": "#2ca02c", "kind": "user"}, "is_org_member": true}
 ~~~

-This completes all the Quay steps needed for ensuring we have a repository to mirror the OpenShift images for a disconnected cluster.
-Now we need to prepare for the actual mirroring of those images.
+At this point we have completed all the configuration steps we needed to via the API.
+Just to recap we created the quayadmin, an organization, a repository, another user and associated that user to the organization and repository.
+Now we can move onto actually putting something into this registry we built.

-First we need to extract the ca.crt from the new Quay installation.
+First we need to extract the ca.crt from the new Red Hat Quay installation.
 I should note though this is only required when using self-signed certs like we are using in this example.
 If the cluster is deployed with certs from a real certificate of authority then this would not be required.
-To extract the CA for the self siged cert create the temporary directory of quay-ca and then using the openssl command extract the CA from the site and save as ca.crt:
+To extract the CA for the self siged cert create the temporary directory of quay-ca and then using the oc command extract the CA from the site and save as ca.crt:

 ~~~bash
 $ mkdir ~/quay-ca
 $ oc get secret -n openshift-ingress $(oc get deployment -n openshift-ingress router-default -o jsonpath='{ .spec.template.spec.volumes[?(@.name=="default-certificate")].secret.secretName }') -o jsonpath='{ .data.tls\.crt }' | base64 -d > ~/quay-ca/ca.crt
 ~~~

+Lets confirm we extracted the certificates by looking at the output:

 ~~~bash
 $ cat ~/quay-ca/ca.crt